PrivateAIM/documentation/src/getting-started/components.md

 All **public** repositories can be found on [GitHub](https://github.com/PrivateAim).

 ## Hub
-Central components/services are individual packages within one monorepo.
-They include the implementation of the Central UI, Analysis Managing, Result Extraction, API, etc., which supply the core functions of the FLAME hub.
+Hub components/services are individual packages/services within one monorepo.

 | Service             |                     Repository                      | Programing Language | Lead                                  |
 |:--------------------|:---------------------------------------------------:|:-------------------:|:--------------------------------------|